 The model being pursued has been utilized, with the assistance of the MIF, in other programmes such as the Inovar Program in Brazil.
 The model involves the development of a programme of activities, aimed at providing the training, tools, mechanisms, knowledge and infrastructure needed by stakeholders to develop the VC market.

-The medium term objectives of the JVCP include the training and capacity building of SMEs and entrepreneurs, to improve their readiness for investment, building the expertise of local fund managers and investors, as it relates to the venture capital asset class, and partnering with eligible fund managers in the development of local venture funds.
+The medium term objectives of JVCAPITAL include the training and capacity building of SMEs and entrepreneurs, to improve their readiness for investment, building the expertise of local fund managers and investors, as it relates to the venture capital asset class, and partnering with eligible fund managers in the development of local venture funds.

 The sustainability of the industry is linked to its ability to attract long term, stable, financing, particularly from institutional investors.
 However, as significant gaps exist in the legal, regulatory and taxation framework for venture capital locally, the project team will undertake a review of the existing legislation and regulations and, where necessary, implement amendments in keeping with best practices in other jurisdictions.